jonathanlurie/basemapkit/readme.md

 ```

 ### Add some style
-The following example add a Maplibre `Map`, add the Protomaps protocol and then generates a style:
+The following example instantiates a Maplibre `Map`, then initializes the Protomaps protocol and then generates a style with Basemapkit:

 ```ts
 import "maplibre-gl/dist/maplibre-gl.css";